gnachman/iterm2-website/source/_includes/documentation-images.md

 ### More on File Transfers

 By omitting the <code>inline</code> argument (or setting its value to 0), files will be downloaded and saved in the *Downloads* folder instead of being displayed inline.
 Any kind of file may be downloaded, but only images will display inline.
-Any image format that OS X supports will display inline, including PDF, PICT, EPS, or any number of bitmap data formats (PNG, GIF, etc.).
+Any image format that macOS supports will display inline, including PDF, PICT, EPS, or any number of bitmap data formats (PNG, GIF, etc.).
 A new menu item titled *Downloads* will be added to the menu bar after a download begins, where progress can be monitored and the file can be located, opened, or removed.

 ### Sample Code